 Continuing with the analysis, the difference between these two hotspot locations could be because of differences in the local environment, such as poorer cycling infrastructure in Coronado and Carlsbad.
 But these hotspots could also just reflect that these places have greater numbers of cyclists, and thus, tend to have more frequent collisions.

-Note: these data span a long time horizon, and in this simplified demonstration, we haven’t considered the population shift bias.
+These data span a long time horizon, and in this simplified demonstration, we haven’t considered the population shift bias, which occurs if the underlying spatial distribution of activities changes over time (Mack et al., 2012).
 In the case of vehicle collisions shown here, there is reason to believe that the underlying population at risk may have shifted over time, which could introduce a known bias into our inference.
 One important assumption of the Knox statistic is that population growth is constant over the geographic subareas over time, but San Diego county is a large, sprawling region and it’s possible there is more traffic activity in some parts of the region in later time periods due to uneven urban development.
 If so, this increase in activity will lead bias out count of observed space-time neighbors upwards.
 It is important to consider the performance of the Knox statistic (and its local variant) any time the underlying population surface may vary over time.